 Peel and add the potatoes to a pot.
 Fill with water and add a good pinch or two of salt.
 Let them boil till a fork can easily go in and out of a potato.
 While the potatoes are boiling make the brown butter.

 If you want to add garlic, you can sauté some chopped garlic with some of the brown butter till crispy.
 Garlic cooks fast, so be careful not to burn it.

-Once the potatoes are ready, drain the water, mash the potatoes using a potato masher.
-Add the brown butter, hot milk, salt & pepper, and mash more, till smooth.
+Once the potatoes are ready, drain the water and mash the potatoes using a potato masher.
+Add the brown butter, hot milk, salt & pepper, and mash more, until smooth.
 Adjust the seasoning to your liking.
 Top it off with the crispy garlic and drizzle a bit more of the brown butter.
 Serve warm with your favorite meat or veggies.